 - Best time for delegation.
 It's not the best time to do delegation near the end of an epoch.
 You must delegate before the last 290 slots of each epoch, approximately 1 day.
 According to Mina algorithm, delegation before the last 290 slots that took effect before the end of the Epoch will be successfully snapshotted in that Epoch.

 A picture to help you understand all the timelines about Mina staking.

 In this article, we will take the Chrome extension of Auro Wallet as an example to show you how to delegate your MINA to the nodes and get rewards.

-AURO node only accepts the delegation of non-locked MINA tokens.
-Youn won’t get any rewards if you delegated Time-locked tokens to AURO.
+Auro Wallet node only accepts the delegation of non-locked account’s MINA token.
+You won’t get any rewards if you delegated Time-locked account to Auro Wallet.

-If you are using AURO wallet, you will see AURO node at the top of the node list, and the staking address is:
+If you are using Auro wallet, you will see Auro Wallet node at the top of the node list, and the staking address is: